cisagov/LME/README.md

 lme-fleet-server Up 35 minutes
 ```

 If you see something like the above you're good to go to run the command.
 The services need to be running when you execute this playbook, it makes api calls to the kibana, fleet, and wazuh services.
+As before, this script needs to be run from
 ```
+CLONE_DIRECTORY=~/LME #or whatever directory you cloned it to cd $CLONE_DIRECTORY
-ansible-playbook ./ansible/post_install_local.yml
+[ansible playbook](ansible-playbook) ./ansible/post_install_local.yml
 ```

 **IMPORTANT**: the post install script will setup the password for a `readonly_user` to use with analysts that want to query/hunt in elasticsearch, but don't need access to administrator functionality.